ElliotSowersby/simple-cloudflare-turnstile/README.md

 ### Thanks to the Plugin Sponsors!

-If this plugin helps you, consider supporting development by becoming a <a href="https://github.com/sponsors/ElliotSowersby/">GitHub Sponsor</a>.
+If this plugin helps you, or you want to support its development, please consider becoming a <a href="https://github.com/sponsors/ElliotSowersby/">GitHub Sponsor</a>.

 **Large Agency Sponsors**